College Football Playoff expansion at an impasse as conferences can’t agree

-The SEC and the Big 12 commissioners both have expressed support for expansion to 12 teams, both having served a four-man panel that recommended a 12-team playoff last June.
+The SEC and the Big 12 commissioners both have expressed support for expansion to 12 teams, with both having served on a four-man panel that recommended a 12-team playoff in June.

 Meetings across the ensuing seven months have resulted in impasse, the latest coming last weekend in Indianapolis during the run-up to the College Football Playoff national championship game.
 The current four-team system is set to expire after its 12th season, which would be in early 2026.
 For any change preceding that, approval would have to come unanimously from the 11-member College Football Playoff management committee, which features 10 conference commissioners plus Notre Dame athletic director Jack Swarbrick, and the 11-member presidential oversight committee, featuring 10 university presidents and chancellors from each football conference, plus Notre Dame.

-“Before you negotiate any other element, you have to agree on a format,” Pac-12 commissioner George Kliavkoff said in a phone conversation.
+“Before you negotiate any other element, you have to agree on a format,” Pac-12 Commissioner George Kliavkoff said in a phone conversation.
 “It’s become very clear to me that we don’t have the unanimous consent required to amend the current format in the 12-year term today.”

-ACC commissioner Jim Phillips spoke Friday in a conference call with reporters, describing his conference membership as “very much aligned in its position that now is not the time to expand the College Football Playoff.”
-He referred to the turbulence in a sport with newfound realities such as NIL, the bustling transfer portal for players and the remaking of the NCAA constitution, a key topic for the NCAA convention coming next week, also in Indianapolis.
+ACC Commissioner Jim Phillips spoke Friday in a conference call with reporters, describing his conference membership as “very much aligned in its position that now is not the time to expand the College Football Playoff.”
+He referred to the turbulence in a sport with newfound realities such as NIL rights, the bustling transfer portal for players and the remaking of the NCAA constitution, a key topic for the NCAA convention coming next week, also in Indianapolis.
 He wondered aloud about excessive season duration.
 He saw “a college athletics problem before we have a college football problem,” and noted the changes coming with “a 21st-century governance structure” and “reasonable guardrails around NIL and transfer portal.”

 “In that room, there hasn’t been agreement on a bunch of things,” Phillips said.
 He said, “There are issues everyone has.”
 He said the notion his conference has withheld its approval as leverage for Notre Dame to join was “absolutely, positively not true.”